mendersoftware/mender-docs/07.Administration/07.Upgrading/docs.md

     category: docs
 ---

-This is a guide for upgrading the Mender Server in production environments.
-In general updating is only supported between connected minor versions, and latest minor to next major version, and this guide reflects this.
-Both the Open Source and Enterprise editions can be upgraded using this guide, but both the old and the new version must be the same type of server, either both Open Source, or both Enterprise.
+This is a tutorial for upgrading the Mender Server in production environments.
+In general updating is only supported between connected minor versions, and latest minor to next major version, and this tutorial reflects this.
+Both the Open Source and Enterprise editions can be upgraded using this tutorial, but both the old and the new version must be the same type of server, either both Open Source, or both Enterprise.